duydd25031999/TC_note/Software Development/System design.md

 - Explained from perspective of user with **3C** (3 step process)

 1. **C**ard
-    - Description of User Story (main idea)
+    - Description of Story (main idea)
     - **Not** clean features ⇒ free adapt
 2. **C**onversation
     - `Card` = brief ⇒ `Point` = reminder ⇒ `What to done`